-In psychophysics, Weber's law states that in the moderate stimulus intensity, the amount of change needed for the difference threshold $\Delta I$ is a constant fraction K of the initially presented physical stimulus intensity I, that is, $\Delta I / I = K$ .
-Following Weber's discovery, Fechner related a least sensation variation $\Delta S$ to K, and obtained a relationship between the subjective sensation scaling S and the objective stimulus intensity I. Fechner's result $S = c \ln I + C$ can also be derived similarly by the derivations used by Bernoulli (1738), where, c and C are two constants.
+In psychophysics, Weber's law states that in the moderate stimulus intensity, the amount of change needed for the difference threshold ΔI is a constant fraction K of the initially presented physical stimulus intensity I, that is, $\Delta I / I = K$.
+Following Weber's discovery, Fechner related a least sensation variation ΔS to K, and obtained a relationship between the subjective sensation scaling S and the objective stimulus intensity I. Fechner's result $S = c \ln I + C$ can also be derived similarly by the derivations used by Bernoulli (1738), where c and C are two constants.

 In a typical ultimatum game experiment (e.g., see Güth, 1995), there are two players, one plays proposer and the other responder, to distribute a "stake" (usually certain amount of money) between them.
 Both sides know the money stake q.
 At first, the proposer controls q.
-And then, the proposer proposes to the responder an ultimatum division of the stake, in which the proposer offers to the responder a money amount $q_o$ cutting out from q, and retains $q-q_o$ to himself.
+And then, the proposer proposes to the responder an ultimatum division of the stake, in which the proposer offers to the responder a money amount q_o cutting out from q, and retains $q-q_o$ to himself.
 Then the responder determines to accept or reject it.
-If the responder accepts, he gains $q_o$ , and the proposer gains $q-q_o$ .
+If the responder accepts, he gains q_o , and the proposer gains $q-q_o$.
 If the responder rejects, both sides obtain nothing.
-Usually for the proportion $q_o/q$ there is a proportional rejection threshold $q{or}/q$ .
-Once the proposer's proposal.
-After investigating the results from sixteen research groups, Camerer found that half of proposers' offers were rejected by responders below $q_o/q=0.2$ (Camerer, 2003).
-This proportional rejection threshold is similar to that Weber fraction reveals in psychophysics.
+Usually for the proportion q_o/q there is a proportional rejection threshold q_o/q .
+Once the propostional offer is below such a threshold, the responder would rather probably reject the proposer's proposal.
+After investigating the results from sixteen research groups, Camerer found that half of the proposers' offers were rejected by responders below $q_o/q=0.2$ (Camerer, 2003).
+This proportional rejection threshold is similar to what the Weber fraction reveals in psychophysics.

-As far as their corresponding relations, components of the subjective measure in ultimatum game are completely identical to those leading us to derive Fechner's logarithmic law from sensation response of physical stimulus.
-Those components include: (i) standard stimulus, compared stimulus, absolute difference threshold, and they give the evidence to construct $\Delta S = c\Delta I/I$ ; and (ii) a constant Weber's fraction, which supports an integral on both sides of $\Delta S = c\Delta I/I$ and finally derives the logarithmic law by Bernoulli's mathematical path.
+As far as their corresponding relations, components of the subjective measure in the ultimatum game are completely identical to those leading us to derive Fechner's logarithmic law from sensation response of physical stimulus.
+Those components include: (i) standard stimulus, compared stimulus, absolute difference threshold, and they give the evidence to construct $\Delta S = c\Delta I/I$; and (ii) a constant Weber fraction, which supports an integral on both sides of $\Delta S = c\Delta I/I$ and finally derives the logarithmic law by Bernoulli's mathematical path.

-In one of the difference threshold measurements for physical stimulus, a standard stimulus I is given, then a compared stimulus $I_c$ is presented.
-The intensity of I keep constant, while the intensity of $I_c$ is adjusted.
-The difference between $I_c$ and I is gradually diminished and approaches zero.
-And the subject is asked to compare the difference between $I_c$ and I. In the adjusting course of $I_c$ , there statistically is a critical intensity level $I{cc} \neq I$ , at which the subject reports the difference beginning to vanish between $I_c$ and I; $\Delta I = |I - I{cc}|$ is the absolute difference threshold, and Weber's fraction $\Delta I/I$ is determined too (e.g. see Luce and Krumhansl, 1988).
+In one of the difference threshold measurements for physical stimulus, a standard stimulus I is given, then a compared stimulus I_c is presented.
+The intensity of I is kept constant, while the intensity of I_c is adjusted.
+The difference between I_c and I is gradually diminished and approaches zero.
+And the subject is asked to compare the difference between I_c and I. In the adjusting course of I_c , there statistically is a critical intensity level $I{cc} \neq I$, at which the subject reports the difference beginning to vanish between I_c and I; $\Delta I = |I - I{cc}|$ is the absolute difference threshold, and Weber fraction $\Delta I / I$ is determined too (e.g. see Luce and Krumhansl, 1988).